EquineOntology/tasker-toggl/README.md

 That's it!
 You can now use the tasks you imported as you please.

 ## Contributing
-If you'd like to update an action or modify it sligthly, you can just [open an issue](https://github.com/HHErebus/tasker-toggl/issues/new) or submit a pull request.
-The only thing I ask is that you make it as friendly as possible for end-users.
+See the [contribution guidelines](https://github.com/HHErebus/tasker-toggl/blob/v8/CONTRIBUTING.md).
+As a rule of thumb you're welcome to contribute anything, just make it easy for end-users if you can.

 Cheers!